SpamScope/mail-parser/README.rst

 -----------

 mail-parser takes as input a raw email and generates a parsed object.
-The properties of this object have the same name of `RFC headers <https://www.iana.org/assignments/message-headers/message-headers.xhtml>`__:
+The properties of this object are the same name of `RFC headers <https://www.iana.org/assignments/message-headers/message-headers.xhtml>`__:

 -  bcc